Creating an LLC Operating Agreement

 Can I create my own operating agreement for my LLC?

 A: Yes, you can create your own operating agreement for your LLC.
-You will need to consult with a legal professional to help ensure that the document is legally valid though as it must be reviewed by a lawyer before filing with any government agency.
+You will need to consult with a legal professional to help ensure that the document is legally valid though as it must be evaluated by a lawyer before filing with any government agency.

 What should be included in an LLC operating agreement?